-Table 1 shows the results from our LTE models in Equations (1), estimated using the SUR and GMM models.
-Here and in subsequent tables, we omit covariates to save space but we include full regression tables in Appendix C. Results from the SUR model show that a 10% increase in NTM innovation performance is associated with a 0.68% increase in subsequent export performance, whereas a 10% increase in NTF innovation performance is associated with a 0.3% increase in subsequent export performance.
-In the second column of Table 1, results from the GMM model shows that a 10% increase in NTM innovation performance leads to a 0.31% increase in subsequent export performance, but NTF innovation performance has no causal impact on subsequent export performance.
+In Table 1, results from the SUR model show that a 1% increase in NTM innovation performance is associated with a 0.07% increase in subsequent export performance.
+In standard deviation terms, a one Standard Deviation (SD) increase in NTM innovation performance is associated with a 0.03 standard deviation increase in export performance.
+Table 1 also shows, for the SUR model, that a 1% increase in NTF innovation performance is associated with a 0.03% increase in subsequent export performance (a one SD change is associated with a 0.02 SD increase in export performance).
+In the second column of Table 1, results from the GMM model show that a 1% increase in NTM innovation performance leads to a 0.03% increase in subsequent export performance; a one SD increase leads to a 0.02 SD increase in exports.
+NTF innovation performance has no causal impact on subsequent export performance.
 Taken together, the results lead to a similar qualitative conclusion: NTM innovation performance is a much stronger driver of export performance than is NTF innovation performance.
 In line with H1, this result shows that NTM innovation, not NTF innovation, matters most for LTE.

 Although qualitatively similar, it is important to note the quantitative differences between the SUR and GMM estimation methods.
-In the GMM model, the magnitude of the effect of NTM innovation is less than half that from the SUR models and NTF innovation performance loses economic and statistical significance.
+In the GMM model, the magnitude of the effect of NTM innovation is about half that from the SUR models and NTF innovation performance loses economic and statistical significance.
 This partly reflects the fact that the GMM model accounts for the high persistence in export performance.
-For example, in column 2 of Table 1, a 10% increase in export performance leads to an 8.3% increase in subsequent export performance.
+For example, in column 2 of Table 1, a 1% increase in export performance leads to an 0.83% increase in subsequent export performance.
 The SUR model therefore overestimates the importance of both NTM and NTF innovation performance in determining exports; it does not account for previous export performance, thereby attributing its effects to other variables in the model.
 Differences between the two models also reflects the GMM model's use of strong instrumental variables that account for the potential endogeneity of innovation (and other similarly endogenous variables) in the export equations.
-This is best illustrated with the estimated coefficient of productivity on export performance: a 10% increase in productivity raises subsequent export performance by 2.1% in the SUR model, more than four times the estimated impact from the GMM model (0.45%)10.
+This is best illustrated with the estimated coefficient of productivity on export performance: a 1% increase in productivity raises subsequent export performance by 0.21% in the SUR model, more than four times the estimated impact from the GMM model (0.045%).
 This underlines the importance of adopting a dynamic specification with a strong identification strategy if we are to disentangle the causal relationships we seek to identify.